Skip to content

 Sensor Dataset – 260k readings, 5 metrics

-In this step, we load a sample IoT dataset into CrateDB using the COPY FROM statement.
+In this step, we load the sample weather dataset into three tables in CrateDB using the COPY FROM statements.

-The dataset is provided as a JSON file hosted in S3:
+The dataset is provided as JSON files hosted in S3:

 It is derived from a combination of several publicly available climate datasets published by Copernicus Climate Data Store.